ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    **Application update:**
    Through application the version of Docker Image between the local repository and remote repository will be validated.
 If there is any difference in the version, then prompt the user to complete the current process [Registration and pushing packet] and initiate the software update process.

+**User Mapping to the Local machine:**
+***
+   User can do the self-mapping to the local machine by using their user id and password [which is provided by admin user] and OTP shared to their mobile/ email id.
+   The existing user configured in Admin portal for a particular registration center can only be tagged to the local machine.

 **Security:**
 ***